caioreis29974/caioreis29974/ReadMe.md

 </p>

 <p align="center">
   Student of Systems Analysis and Development at Uninassau.
-I am currently studying Python.
+I am currently studying Python.<br>
-I am constantly updating my knowledge and seeking new challenges in the technology field.
+I am constantly updating my knowledge and seeking new challenges in the technology field.<br>
 I have a passion for learning and applying this knowledge to create innovative solutions.
 </p>